anup-moitra/md102-intune-virtual-company-lab/05-application-deployment/win32-app-deployment-7zip.md

 The virtual company, **Contoso Startup Lab**, uses Microsoft Intune to deploy applications to managed Windows devices.

 This lab continues the application deployment section after Microsoft Store app deployment.
+Microsoft Store apps are simpler because they are selected directly from the Store app catalog.
+Win32 apps require an extra packaging step before they can be uploaded to Intune.

 Simple deployment flow: